daniellochner/creature-creator-sdk/README.md

 ## Body Parts
 1. Drag-and-drop your model file into your part's newly generated folder.
 2. In the mesh import settings of your model, enable `Read/Write` mode!
-This is necessary for the outline effect to be rendererd.
+This is necessary for the outline effect to be rendered.
 3. Next, double click on the prefab and drag-and-drop your model (from Unity) into it.
 Remember to delete the previous "Model" game object in the prefab.
 4. You now have a basic, functional body part, but let's enhance it with some additional features.
    - **Materials**: If you would like the materials to be colourable, you can name them "Body_Primary" or "Body_Secondary" to use the body's primary or secondary colours by default respectively.
 These materials can then be overidden from the paint menu in-game.